hynek/stamina/README.md

 - Preserve type hints of the decorated callable.
 - Count ([*Prometheus*](https://github.com/prometheus/client_python)) and log ([*structlog*](https://www.structlog.org/)) retries with basic metadata (if they're installed).
 - Easy deactivation for testing.

-> **Warning**
-> While *stamina* is as stable and as backwards-compatible as you'd expect from me, it is also _opinionated_.
-> That means that it's not optimized for versatility but for my workflows.
->
-> I think they're good workflows, but if you need more flexibility or more sophisticated features, you should use *Tenacity* directly.

 ## Usage